YaningX/Yalgorithm/backtracking/README.md

 - a "brute force" algorithmic technique (tries all paths)
 - often implemented recursively<br>

+- How to find the decision tree is the critical stage.

 #### A general pseudo-code algorithm for backtracking problems:
 ```
 Explore(choices):